constup/projectinit.sh/docs/index.md

 ### Make it your own

-ProjectInit.sh comes with a default set of bash scripts separated into components.
-Each master script is a compilation of individual component scripts.
+ProjectInit.sh comes with a default set of bash scripts separated into components and functions.
+Each master script is a compilation of individual Bash functions.

 You are free to mix the components or write your own to cover your perfect setup.